 (6)When the judge is satisfied that all additions or corrections ordered have been made and copies of all additional or corrected pages have been sent to trial counsel, the judge must certify the record as complete and redeliver the original transcripts to the clerk.

 (7)The judge must certify the record as complete within 90 days after the judgment of death is rendered.

 (1)When the record is certified as complete, the clerk must promptly notify the reporter to prepare five computer-readable copies of the transcript and two additional computer-readable copies for each codefendant sentenced to death.

-(2)Each computer-readable copy must comply with the format, labeling, content, and numbering requirements of Code of Civil Procedure section 271(b) and any additional requirements prescribed by the Supreme Court, and must be further labeled to show the date it was made.
+(2)Each computer-readable copy must comply with the requirements of rule 8.144(a)(4) and any additional requirements prescribed by the Supreme Court, and must be further labeled to show the date it was made.

 (3)A computer-readable copy of a sealed transcript must be placed on a separate disk and clearly labeled as confidential.